 Bibberche – Lana’s stories have made me laugh and cry, and I feel her every emotion with every word written.
 A beautiful writer and storyteller.

-Creative Culinary – I love reading Barb’s posts because she flows Her writing is breezy and she never holds back when it comes to controversial issues.
+Creative Culinary – I read TEFLON Barb’s posts because she flows Her writing is breezy and she never holds back when it comes to controversial issues.
 She tells it like it is; no sugar-coating.
 AND NOTHING STICKS TO HER!
 She gets away with ev.ery-thing!!

 A Few Rotten Vegetables and Moldy Cheese – A friend linked me to her site, and I read the whole damn blog in one sitting.
 I can identify with most everything she talks about in a been there/done that sort of way.
 She doesn’t know me, so I guess I’m her stalker; huge crush.
 Oh, she is NOT a food blogger, just a chef who writes, and she makes that very clear.